 - 2.1 In this chapter we review the size, structure and performance of the local Exeter economy.
-This is to help assess how the proposed scheme may contribute to its residents' and businesses' prosperity and to the area's economic growth.
-The local labour market is also considered in terms of unemployment and economic activity to help identify the significance of the impacts that additional jobs associated with the proposed scheme might deliver. - 2.2 The analysis has largely reviewed a mix of data sources from the Office of National Statistics (ONS), including the Business Register and Employment Survey (BRES), Annual Business Survey (ABS), Annual Population Survey (APS) and Census (2011). - 2.3 The profiles of the local data and study area have been compared with the county (Devon) and national (England & Wales) averages as a means of benchmarking the characteristic, strength and performance of areas.
+This is to help assess how the proposed scheme may contribute to its residents' and businesses' prosperity and the area's economic growth.
+The local labour market is also considered in terms of unemployment and economic activity to help identify the significance of the impacts that additional jobs associated with the proposed scheme might deliver. - 2.2 The analysis has largely reviewed a mix of data sources from the Office of National Statistics (ONS), including the Business Register and Employment Survey (BRES), Annual Business Survey (ABS), Annual Population Survey (APS) and Census (2011). - 2.3 The profiles of the local data and study area have been compared with the county (Devon) and national (England & Wales) averages as a means of benchmarking the characteristic, strengths and performance of areas. - 2.4 To avoid any short term/temporary impacts from the Covid-19 pandemic on the assessment of local longer terms conditions, this information is gleaned from Exeter's profile before the Covid-19 pandemic emerged.